mckennapsean/dissertation/content/04-example.md

 We revisited the RVS system with these opportunities in mind.
-Since we were working with an existing, deployed version of the RVS software, we performed a broad artifact analysis <!--(_M-8_)--> on the current software architecture, illustrated in {*@fig:redesign}a.
+Since we were working with an existing, deployed version of the RVS software, we performed a broad artifact analysis <!--(_M-8_)--> on the current software architecture, illustrated in [@fig:redesign]a.
 By examining the workflow supported by RVS, we identified which opportunities the tool already supported and which aspects of the tool could be improved, and then evaluated these against our initial list of opportunities.
 These findings were combined with our project-specific